 a good wife serves her husband diligently, keeps the house clean and well decorated, and manages the servants and household finances diligently.
 She is dutiful and submissive.
 She waits for her husband and attends any social events after her husband gives her permission.
 When the husband is away, she leads a very restrained life, wears minimum ornaments, and performs fasts and religious rituals.
 If her husband has another wife, she must also look after her as a sister or mother, depending upon her age.
 The Sashtras of this period did not support widow remarriage.
 While the Dharmasastra believes that a widow should lead a very restricted life, the Brihaspati Smriti (verses 483-84) states that a widow should burn herself with her husband on the same funeral pyre just like Madri, wife of King Pandu, did in the Mahabharata.
 However, women’s position improved in terms of inheritance rights, particularly associated to various forms of stridhana.

-Medieval India

 THE POST-CLASSICAL AND THE MODERN PERIOD

 During the early medieval period, roughly from the 9th to 13th century, the condition of women continued to remain in a subordinate position.
 The only exception to this was their improvement in matters related to inheritance.
-Women now were given the right to inherit the property of their male relatives were in order to preserve the property.
+In this period the right to property inheritance of male relatives were given to women.
+The purpose was to preserve the property.
 Widows were also given the right to inherit her deceased husband’s property, provided he died sonless.
 Daughters were now given the right to inherit the properties of a widow.

 The smritis of this period reduced the marriage age for women between six and eight or before they attained puberty.
-Remarriage was allowed but only under certain circumstances, including instances of the husband’s death; the husband deserting the wife; if the husband was biologically impotent or lived a life of recluse.
-The practice of sati was still in vogue, but whether it was obligatory or voluntary is still a matter of debate.
+Remarriage was allowed but only under certain circumstances, including instances of the husband’s death; the husband deserting the wife; if the husband was biologically impotent or lived a life of a recluse.
+The practice of sati was still in vogue, but whether it was obligatory, or voluntary is still a matter of debate.
 The wife was considered to follow the husband’s authority and was expected to remain at his service as a servant.
 They had minimal access to education, and only women of the royal family or female representatives of the court had the chance to attain an education.
 However, they were still deprived of possessing the right to study the Vedas.

-During the Sultanate period, the position of women remained pretty much the same as that of its preceding period except for the fact that the purdah, or veiling of the face of women in front of outsiders, became in vogue.
+During the Sultanate period, the position of women remained pretty much the same as that of its preceding period except for the fact that the purdah or veiling of the face of women in front of outsiders, became in vogue.
 However, during the early medieval period, we do not come across the concept of purdah or veiling of women.
 A 10th century Arab traveller, Abu Zaid, pointed out that Indian princes allowed women to come to their court and meet with the people present there, including the foreigners, without any purdah.
 But the Sultanate period witnessed its growth and popularity, especially among upper-class women.
-The reasons behind this were many including hiding the women from the invaders who usually used to take away the women as a prize; some, who considered it venerable, tried to copy it while others followed it due to religious justifications.
+The reasons behind this were many, including hiding the women from the invaders who usually used to take away the women as a prize; some, who considered it venerable, tried to copy it while others followed it due to religious justifications.
 Initially, this practice was prevalent in countries like Greece and Iran, from where the Turks and the Arabs brought to India.